The Thief and the Cobbler: Notes

+The 1978 International Film Guide mentions that Vincent Price, Felix Aylmer, Donald Pleasence, and Anthony Quayle were cast in The Thief and the Cobbler.
+The 1979 International Film Guide mentions that Ramsay Williams, Thick Wilson, Peter Clayton, Windsor Davies, Mike Nash, Frederick Shaw, Dermot Walsh, Kenneth Williams, and Stanley Baxter were part of the cast.

 Hilary Pritchard was initially cast as Yum-Yum and is listed in some of the original drafts of the script and a 1989 Cannes brochure.
 By the time of the 1992 workprints, she had been replaced by Sara Crowe.
-Pritchard's name was still retained in the credits of the "Recobbled Cut" version.
+Pritchard's name was still retained in the credits of the "Recobbled Cut" version, until Mark 5 when Sara was finally credited.

 Similarly, Miriam Margolyes was initially billed as the Maiden from Mombasa, but the workprint features co-writer Margaret French as the Maiden.

 According to animator Michael Sporn, Paul Matthews was an African-American delivery person with a deep, dark voice whom Williams met in an elevator on the way to a rehearsal space during production on Raggedy Ann and Andy: A Musical Adventure.
 Matthews had not done any acting before, and so Williams had promptly cast him as the Mighty One-Eye.
 Not long afterward, however, Williams, wanting to go in a different direction, replaced Matthews' voice with "England's tallest man" Christopher Greener (mistakenly credited as Christopher Greenham or Chris Greenham in several pamphlets promoting the film) as the Mighty One-Eye.
 Matthews is still credited as the Mighty One-Eye in the "Recobbled Cut" version.

 Catherine Schell and Thick Wilson (who was also the voice of Hook in this film) were proposed as the voices for Princess Mee-Mee, the sister of Princess Yum-Yum, and the enchanted ogre Prince Bubba, respectively, in an early draft of the film.
 Both characters were dropped in 1989 at the request of Warner Bros.

 Many of the minor characters, such as Goblet, Gofer, Tickle, Slap, the Dying Soldier, and the alligators all have additional dialogue provided by currently unknown voice actors in the Miramax version.
-Additional characters exclusive to the Miramax version, including Zigzag's announcer and the Thief's mother, are voiced by unknown actors.
+Additional characters exclusive to the Miramax version, including Zigzag's announcer is voiced by an unknown actor and the Thief's mother is voiced by Mickie McGowan, who is credited under "Loop Group" in the credits.
 Also, in the Miramax version, some lines from the brigands and the camel's laughter appear to be re-dubbed, again by unknown actors.